EstelleChabanel/BirdDetector/README.md

 ## Installation

-This project is coded using *Pytohn 3.11.6*.
+This project is coded using *Python 3.11.6*.
 Required packages can be installed from the [requirements.txt file](requirements.txt).
 ````
 pip install -r requirements.txt
 ````